The Hidden Costs of Poor Product Information Management

 ABC Inc. is a mid-sized industrial-grade equipment manufacturer whose sales have declined for the past two years.
 Despite producing top-tier products, they’re steadily losing market share to competitors.
 Management has tried everything from aggressive marketing campaigns to price adjustments, but nothing seems to work.

-During a tense brainstorming session, Tim, a junior product manager, notices something alarming: inconsistencies in product descriptions, outdated specifications, and a general lack of clarity across various sales channels.
-His hypothesis: the company’s product information management is not just a minor oversight but a ticking time bomb, silently undermining their sales efforts.
+During a tense brainstorming session, Tim, a junior product manager, notices something alarming: inconsistencies in product descriptions, outdated records, and a general lack of clarity across various sales channels.
+His hypothesis: the company’s poor records management practices are not just a minor oversight but a ticking time bomb, silently undermining their sales efforts and eliminating their competitive advantage.

 Understanding Poor Product Information Management